UTT-Connole/class-api-IT4200-2024-fall/README.md

 Pick a city you want live weather in and put it after /weather/ in the URL
 Example: http://127.0.0.1:5000/weather/Seattle
-It should list the current weather conditions of the selected city
+It should list the current weather conditions of the selected city Do NOT comment out the "import requests" statement on app.py or else this endpoint won't work (I'm looking at you Soren).

 ## How to use the pokefishing Endpoint
 Go to http://127.0.0.1:5000/pokefishing, then just refresh the page over and over and over again to see all your different catches!